 The Internet offers great experiences for adults and children.
-There are opportunities to improve your life, have some fun, enhance your education or pursue business interests.
-Young people are often enthusiastic Internet users, particularly of interactive services like Email, Chat and Instant Messaging.
-However, like many exciting activities, there are risky situations to deal with and hazards to avoid.
+There are opportunities to improve your life, have fun, enhance your education or pursue business interests.
+Young people are often enthusiastic Internet users, particularly of interactive services like email, chat and instant messaging.
+However, like many exciting activities, using the internet can involve hazards that they need to learn how to avoid.
+In this section of our website, we hope to provide you with some information about how to do that, including lots of useful documents that are specifically to do with certain online services that your chidlren may access - please scroll to the bottom of the page to access these.

 Golden Rules for family Internet usage